Marc-Bernard-Tools/ABAP-Diff3/README.md

 - This is a port of JavaScript (https://github.com/alaorneto/htmldiffer, no license defined)
 - which is a port of CoffeeScript (https://github.com/tnwinc/htmldiff.js, MIT license)
 - which is a port of the original Ruby (https://github.com/myobie/htmldiff, MIT license)

+An enhancement was made so the code can also produce the diff of two texts (tags are treated like text).

 ## Prerequisites